CertiCoq/certicoq/README.md

   We depend on the following Coq packages:

   `ExtLib` and `MetaCoq` (which requires `Equations`).
-   All three packages are currently install using git modules (see below).
+   All three packages are currently installed using git modules (see below).

 ### Building the dependencies

   From the `certicoq/` directory, run:

     # make submodules

 ### Building the compiler